Single-Location

 KUBECONFIG_FILE=/etc/rancher/k3s/supercheck-worker.kubeconfig docker compose -f docker-compose-secure.yml up -dAccess

-Open https://app.yourdomain.com and create your account.
+Open https://app.example.com and create your account.

 # Optional: grant super admin